 Due to its proximity to Turkey, the Dodecanese islands have a strong Ottoman influence in the architecture and culture.
 At various times they have been fully occupied by the Venetians and the Ottomans and in turn parts of modern-day Turkey were once Greek.

-Highlights in the Dodaccanese include the Palace of the Grand Master of the Knights of Rhodes, the beautiful harbour in Symi, colourful Kastelorizo and the medieval villages and Mastic bushes of Chios.
+Highlights in the Dodacanese include the Palace of the Grand Master of the Knights of Rhodes, the beautiful harbour in Symi and colourful Kastelorizo.

 A Dodacanese islands sailing itinerary